-Requires remote control to be activated (Pin REMOTE = LOW)
+Requires remote control to be activated (pin REMOTE = LOW)

 The set values PSEL and CSEL are generated from, for example, the reference voltage VREF, using potentiometers for each.
 Hence the power supply can selectively work in current limiting or power limiting mode.
 According to the specification of max.
-5 mA load for the VREF output, potentiometers of at least 10 k Ω must be used.
+5 mA load for the VREF output, potentiometers of at least 10 k $\Omega$ must be used.

-The voltage set value VSEL is directly connected to VREF and will thus be permanently 100%.
+be permanently 100%.
+This also means that the device can only work in source mode.
 R-ACTIVE is tied to DGND, so resistance mode is off.

-If the control voltage is fed in from an external source it's necessary to mind the input voltage range for set values (0...5 V or 0...10 V).
+If the control voltage is fed in from an external source it's necessary to consider the input voltage ranges for set values (0...5 V oder 0...10 V).